Skip to main content

 How CauseFlow uses project management tools

-During an investigation, agents search your connected project management tools for:
+During an investigation, agents search your connected tools for:

 • Related tickets — open or recently closed issues linked to the affected service